Child allowance

 Child allowance beneficiaries and children who are awarded child allowance

-Child allowance is granted until the child reaches 15 years of age; that is, until the end of the school year in which the child turns 15 years of age, and after that if the reason to attend a primary school after the age of 15 is enrolling in the first year at an older age than usual or failing a year due to health issues or prolonged illness.
+Child allowance is due until the child reaches the age of 15, i.e. until the end of the school year in which the child reaches the age of 15, and after that if the reason for attending primary school after the age of 15 is later enrolment in the first grade of primary school or loss of grade due to health reasons or longer illness.

-Child allowance is granted to the child in regular secondary education up to the end of that education and no longer than the end of the school year in which the child turns 19 years of age.
+Child allowance belongs to a child in secondary school until the end of that school, but for the longest period until the end of the school year in which the child reaches the age of 19.

 Child allowance under the Act on the Rights of Croatian Homeland War Veterans and their Family Members